danforthcenter/plantcv/docs/installation.md

 `python -c 'import plantcv'`

-If everything is working, the following should run without errors:

-`python -c 'import plantcv'`

 #### Python virtual environment

 Install OpenCV as documented for your system.

-Create a Python virtual environment.
+Create a Python virtual environment (assumes OpenCV is already installed in the system).

 ```bash
 virtualenv plantcv-venv --system-site-packages